Postal Square Building

 A major renovation from 1929 to 1935 expanded the building for increased mail processing and service capacity.
 By the 1950s, renovations had removed many of the Beaux-Arts features of the building.
 The main hall and lobby area only showed traces of their former grandiose design with modernist elements replacing the Beaux-Arts style.

 The building received another major renovation in the early 1990s, during which the original appearance of the lobby and main hall area was restored.
 The National Postal Museum moved into the building in 1993 following the renovations.
 The Bureau of Labor Statistics and the Capitol City Brewing Company also moved into the building during the 1990s.
-(Capitol City Brewing Company closed in 2011 to make room for an expansion of the National Postal Museum.)
+Capitol City Brewing Company closed in 2011 to make room for an expansion of the National Postal Museum.
+As of 2023, the Bureau of Labor Statistics had begun transitioning to office space in Suitland, Maryland, while most BLS employees continued to work from home as they had been doing since the start of the COVID-19 pandemic.